jaqarrick/plex-cli/README.md

 ## Features

-1. CLI utility that downloads Plex media and saves it to a local file.
+- Download Plex media and save it to a local directory.
+- Explore media collections and download them as a batch.

 ## Quick Start